Updated July 9th, 2021

 Speaking of media attention, involvement with community events is a great way to generate positive online content about your business.
 For example, if your business donates time and resources to a local festival, or has a team participating in a local fundraiser marathon, you’ll likely receive a mention in articles and possibly further press coverage.

 Not sure where to begin?
-Consider polling your customers about which community events they’d like to see you support.
+Consider polling your employees and customers about which community events they’d like to see you support.
+Consider philanthropic activities or organizations that align with your company’s industry and mission.

 11. Respond to All Reviews